Robert Pindyck: Teaching and Research

-Research and Writing

-During the 1970s, Professor Pindyck's research interests turned to microeconomics.
+After joining the M.I.T. faculty, Pindyck continued his research on applications of optimal control theory to economic policy, but later during the 1970s, his research interests turned to microeconomics.
 His early work focused on empirical studies of oil and natural gas markets and the effects of price regulation, and he wrote a book and several articles on world energy demand.
 He also studied the behavior and impact of cartels, especially in natural resource markets.
 He published several theoretical studies of resource exploration and depletion, including the role of uncertainty.
-Later, Professor Pindyck studied futures markets and the behavior of commodity futures and spot prices.
+Later, Pindyck studied futures markets and the behavior of commodity futures and spot prices.
 This included a recent study that showed how inventories link futures and spot prices, so that futures price speculation can have very limited (if any) impact on spot prices.

-Much of Professor Pindyck's work addressed the role and implications of uncertainty for market behavior, pricing, and production, and how various kinds of uncertainty affect irreversible investment decisions.
+Much of Pindyck's work addressed the role and implications of uncertainty for market behavior, pricing, and production, and how various kinds of uncertainty affect irreversible investment decisions.
 With uncertainty, firms have options to make capital investments, and much of a firm's value can be attributed to the value of these options.
-Professor Pindyck has shown how this option value depends on the nature of the uncertainty, and how it can affect investment decisions and market structure.
+Pindyck has shown how this option value depends on the nature of the uncertainty, and how it can affect investment decisions and market structure.
 He has also shown how this concept of option value can also be applied to environmental policy, where there is uncertainty over potential (irreversibly) environmental damage from pollution.